OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ## Global Variables

-For my instance, I have two variable sets.  `Global` is to be used across all the projects.  `OctoFx` is to be used for any OctoFx projects.
+In my demo instance, I have two variable sets.  `Global` is to be used across all the projects.  `OctoFx` is to be used for any OctoFx projects used to deploy components for the OctoFx application.

 ![](variable-sets.png)

 Each environment has its own SQL Server and web servers.
-I am going to host my tenants on those servers.
-Each tenant will get their subdomain.
+I am going to host my tenants on those same servers.
+Each tenant will get a unique subdomain.
 The naming convention I am going to use for tenants assigned to the Teams or Person `Tenant Type` will be [EnvironmentShortName][TenantShortName][ApplicationName].OctopusDemos.com.
 For example, for Bob's copy of the OctoFx application in Development, the name will be DevBobOctoFx.OctopusDemos.com.
-For the release `Tenant Type` the naming convention will be [EnvironmentShortName][ApplicationName].OctopusDemos.com.
-The master version of OctoFx in Development will be DevOctoFx.OctopusDemos.com.
+For the Release `Tenant Type` the naming convention will be [EnvironmentShortName][ApplicationName].OctopusDemos.com.
+For example, OctoFx in Development will be DevOctoFx.OctopusDemos.com.

-I am using the same SQL for both Dev and Testing so my database names will be rather odd looking at first.
+I am using the same SQL Server for both Dev and Testing so my database names will be rather odd looking at first.
 [EnvironmentPrefix]-[TenantShortName]-[ApplicationName] for tenants assigned to the Teams or Person `Tenant Type`.
 Bob's copy of the OctoFx database in `Development` would be `d-Bob-OctoFx`.
 Tenants assigned to the Release `Tenant Type` will be [EnvironmentPrefix]-[ApplicationName].
-The master version of OctoFx in `Development` will be `d-octofx`.
+For example, OctoFx in `Development` will be `d-octofx`.

 First I am going to create a couple of variables in Global to store the environment short name as well as the environment prefix variable.